Frequently asked questions

 How do I log my steps?

 Lots of people have been asking us how they should log their steps.
 It really is simple!
 Log in to your profile page and add your weekly step total.
-Don't worry, we will also send you a reminder at the end of each week to remind you!

 Can I take part in a wheelchair?